-Temporary workers shall count for the purposes of calculating the threshold above which bodies representing workers provided for under national and Community legislation should be formed at the temporary agency.
+Temporary workers shall count, under conditions established by the Member States, for the purposes of calculating the threshold above which bodies representing workers provided for under national and Community and national law and collective agreements legislation are to be formed at the temporary agency.

-Member States may provide that, under conditions that they define, these workers count for the purposes of calculating the threshold above which bodies representing workers provided for by national and Community legislation should be formed in the user undertaking.
+Member States may provide that, under conditions that they define, these workers count for the purposes of calculating the threshold above which bodies representing workers provided for by national and Community and national law and collective agreements legislation are to be formed in the user undertaking, in the same way as if they were workers employed directly for the same period of time by the user undertaking.